November 24, 2025 (3mo ago) — last updated January 25, 2026 (1mo ago)

 It’s more than just a number

-From childhood wonder to adult self-discovery
+From childhood wonder to adult purpose

 Child making wish with jar and woman holding compass symbolizing dreams and guidance